megalut/megalut/runs/great3/README.md

 We focus on the single-epoch constant-PSF branches.

 The general idea of this "pipeline" is to be flexible enough to allow for easy experimentation.
+It makes it possible to test and compare different settings.

 In principle, we'll run the scripts one after the other.
 There is no centralised configuration scheme for these scripts, and some settings are directly hard-coded.
 A first overview of the configuration: